liferay/liferay-docs/develop/tutorials/articles/liferay-faces/creating-and-deploying-jsf-portlets.markdown

 *Add*.
 Your portlet appears on the page, but Liferay Faces lets you know when a UI component requires a page refresh to render the first time.

 Refresh the page and the portal renders your JSF portlet.
-Now select the input field and the calendar will pop-up, giving you a user-friendly ui to select a date.
+Once selecting the input field, the calendar displays a user-friendly UI to select a date.

 ![Figure 2: Deploying and rendering JSF portlet is a snap in Liferay Portal.](../../images/jsf-primefaces-portlet-with-calendar.png)